 -

-- If you claim a tax deduction for after-tax contributions, your contributions will be classed as before-tax (concessional) contributions and no longer eligible for the Government co-contribution.
+- If you claim a tax deduction for after-tax contributions, your contributions will be classed as before-tax (concessional) contributions and no longer eligible for the government co-contribution.
+Your total superannuation balance must be below the general transfer balance cap on 30 June of the year before the contributions are made (for FY25 this is $1.9 million).
+You must also not have exceeded your applicable non-concessional contribution limit in the relevant financial year.

-- Assessable income, plus reportable employer super contributions, plus reportable fringe benefits for the 2022/23 financial year.
+- Assessable income, plus reportable employer super contributions, plus reportable fringe benefits minus assessable first home super saver released amount (if any), minus allowable business deductions (relevant to businesses only) for the 2024/25 financial year.